IntroGM/2020/_sources/course-info/previous-years.md.txt

 # Past versions of this course

-We intend to archive earlier versions of this course.
+We have archived earlier versions of this course.
 You can find links to past versions of the course below.

 - [2018](https://introgm.github.io/2018/)